T-Mohamed-Shafeek/piipit/README.md

 - **File Processing:** PyPDF2, python-docx, Pillow, easyocr

 ## Contact
-For inquiries or collaboration opportunities, please reach out to [Your Name] at [Your Email].
+For inquiries or collaboration opportunities, please reach out to me at shafeeubaidah@gmail.com.

 ## License
 This project is currently not open-source.
 Please check back later for updates on licensing and potential open-source release.